schwid/hugo-schwid/content/posts/prefix-and-suffix-search.md

 ### Explanation

-Trie is always a faster solution compare to hash map.
+Trie is always faster solution than hash map.